merlot-education/gxfscatalog-library/README.md

 - **Abstracted communication** with the catalogue API using simple Spring Services
 - **Automated login and token refresh** of the provided user interacting with the catalogue
 - **Easy self-description creation** using the ready-made models for the basic Gaia-X Trust Framework credential shapes (based on [v22.10](https://gitlab.com/gaia-x/technical-committee/service-characteristics/-/tree/v22.10))
-- **Extensibility with custom models** building on top of the the Gaia-X Trust Framework models
+- **Extensibility with custom models** building on top of the Gaia-X Trust Framework models
 - **Easy-to-use signature** of credentials to be published in the catalogue
 - **Optional [SD Creation Wizard API](https://gitlab.eclipse.org/eclipse/xfsc/self-description-tooling/sd-creation-wizard-api) pass-through** and interaction for easy [SD Creation Wizard Frontend](https://gitlab.eclipse.org/eclipse/xfsc/self-description-tooling/sd-creation-wizard-frontend) shape retrieval